This page helps you decide how to integrate with KlickTipp and whether using the optional PHP Connector makes sense for your use case.

 - You explicitly prefer a higher-level abstraction

-Use the PHP Wrapper if:
+Use the PHP Connector if:

 - Your project is PHP-based